%2F%2Fusers%2F5d729193-6522-4462-943a-d502a7ead174%2Fratecard%2F434246061_934932678637593_4854814733876488709_n.jpg&w=1200&q=75)

 "Capt.
 Joe was hands down the best most attentive captain our family has ever had.
 His patience and knowledge was top notch.
 Did some driving around on a beautiful morning and put us on the fish quickly.
 Limits of trout and 2 Black drum of a lifetime we will never forget.
 Cannot go wrong if you use his services.
 Will definitely use him again soon.
 Thanks for the wonderful memories Capt.
 Joe." - Ryan

 Redfish: These copper-colored bruisers are the rock stars of Matagorda Bay.
-Known for their bulldogging fights and distinctive spot on the tail, redfish can range from "rat reds" of a few pounds to trophy-sized bulls over 40 inches.
-They love to cruise the shallows, often revealing their location with a tell-tale tail waving above the water.
-Fall is prime time for reds, but you can catch them year-round in Matagorda.
+Known for their powerful runs and distinctive spot on the tail, redfish will test your drag and your patience.
+They love to cruise the shallows, often revealing themselves with their tails sticking out of the water – a sight that'll get any angler's heart racing.
+Fall is prime time for reds, but you can catch them year-round.
+Nothing beats the thrill of watching a big red crush a topwater lure!

 October 26, 2024